apache/gravitino/docs/iceberg-rest-service.md

 ## Server management

-There are three conditions for Iceberg REST server:
+There are three deployment scenarios for Gravitino Iceberg REST server:
-- Standalone server in Gravitino Iceberg REST server package.
+- As a standalone server within the Gravitino Iceberg REST server package.
-- Standalone server in Gravitino server package.
+- As a standalone server within the Gravitino server package.
-- Auxiliary service in Gravitino server.
+- As an auxiliary service within the Gravitino server.

-You could refer to [How to build](how-to-build.md) and [How to install](how-to-install.md) about how to build and install Gravitino server package.
-You can use `./gradlew compileIcebergRESTServer -x test` to build Gravitino Iceberg REST server package or `./gradlew assembleIcebergRESTServer -x test` to build corresponding compressed package in `distribution` directory.
-The Gravitino Iceberg REST server package contains the following files:
+For detailed instructions on how to build and install the Gravitino server package, please refer to [How to build](how-to-build.md) and [How to install](how-to-install.md) .
+To build the Gravitino Iceberg REST server package, use the command `./gradlew compileIcebergRESTServer -x test`.
+Alternatively, to create the corresponding compressed package in the distribution directory, use `./gradlew assembleIcebergRESTServer -x test`.
+The Gravitino Iceberg REST server package includes the following files:

 ```text
 |── ...